pcarrin2/z_primitive_roots/README.md

 # z_primitive_roots
 Find primitive roots mod p that aren't primitive roots mod p^2, in Rust.
+This project was originally written to help a friend with a very specific research question, but I figured the code itself (how I find and check primitive roots) might be useful to others.

 ## To run:
 Clone to your machine, compile, and run `./z_primitive_roots [START] [INCREMENT]`, where START is the nth prime to start at, and INCREMENT is the number of primes per file.